OCDO/tools4RDF/docs/gettingstarted.md

  # Installation

-`atomrdf` can be installed on Linux and Mac OS based systems.
+`tools4rdf` can be installed on Linux and Mac OS based systems.
 On Windows systems, it is recommended to use  [Windows subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install).
-The following instructions will help install `atomrdf`:
+The following instructions will help install `tools4rdf`:

 ````{tab-set}
 ```{tab-item} pip
-`pip install atomrdf`
+`pip install tools4rdf`
 ```

 ```{tab-item} conda
-`conda install -c conda-forge atomrdf`
+`conda install -c conda-forge tools4rdf`
 ```

 ```{tab-item} from source